dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 Specify `--os-type Windows` for Windows images.
 Windows Server, version 1709 images are not yet supported.

-You will be asked for your password.
-Write or paste it in.
-You can get your password from the following command:
+During deployment, you'll need to enter your password.
+Type or copy/paste it in.
+Get your password beforehand from the following command:

 ```console
 az acr credential show -n richlander --query passwords[0].value --output tsv